Fast computation of elliptic curve isogenies in characteristic two

 \subsection{Experiments}

-We made an implementation of both Algorithm~\ref{algo:LinSolve} and the \textsc{half-gcd} variant given in~\cite{thome03} with the \textsc{magma} computer algebra system~\cite{magma}.
+We made an implementation of both Algorithm~\ref{algo:LinSolve} and the Pad\'e approximant step (thanks to the \textsc{half-gcd} algorithm given in~\cite{thome03}) with the \textsc{magma} computer algebra system~\cite{magma}.
 Our implementation is available at~\cite{github}; it is fairly optimized and can compute isogenies up to degree $10^6$ in less than one minute (see precise timings on Figure~\ref{fig:timingsgf2}, page~\pageref{fig:timingsgf2}).
 The degree $11$ toy example presented below was computed with this software as well.